scottiejj/LPAI/README.md

 ### Example: Calculating LPAI Using Pretrained Weights

 This example demonstrates how to calculate LPAI directly using our pretrained weights from 4684 proteins measured in the ARIC study.
-The protein data is measured using the SomaScan platform, expressed in relative fluorescence units (RFU), and is NOT log-transformed.
+The protein data is measured using the SomaScan platform, expressed in relative fluorescence units (RFU), and log-transformed.

 - Input data should Be in wide format.